Michael (00:00)

 Michael (32:58)

 Like so many other companies.
 You and I both used to do a lot of podcasts and that sort of thing.
-And so my favorite ones are hearing how companies started and how they grew over time and how they got to where they are today.
+And so my favorite ones are hearing how companies started, how they grew over time, and how they got to where they are today.
 And so many of them genuinely do start in living rooms.
-Just people bootstrapping it together to make something successful, filling an opportunity in the market and serving customers well.
+Just people bootstrapping it together to make something successful, filling an opportunity in the market, and serving customers well.
 Tell us about the early days of Anchor Group.
 What was it like?

 Caleb (33:29)